cfpb/development/guides/pypi.md

 A simple set of commands to accomplish this looks like:

-1. `python setup.py sdist bdist_wheel --universal` (creates both a source distribution and a universal [wheel archive](https://packaging.python.org/tutorials/distributing-packages/#wheels) of your project, and places them in a `dist` subdirectory.
+1. `python setup.py sdist bdist_wheel` (creates both a source distribution and a [wheel archive](https://packaging.python.org/tutorials/distributing-packages/#wheels) of your project, and places them in a `dist` subdirectory.
 2. `twine upload dist/*` (pushes your new distribution files to PyPI - this assumes the directory was new/empty before you ran the previous command)

 The contents of your project's `setup.py` file determine how your code is packaged and how it gets published on PyPI.
 There are a number of useful and important fields that you should include in this file: